oracle-livelabs/apex/apex-professional-hol13/introduction.md

 Estimated Time: 15 minutes

 ### Objectives
+* Configure Search Configurations

+* Create Standard Search Page

 * Set the following pages as public pages:
     - Products
     - Shopping Cart
     - Order Information

 * Disable the Navigation Menu

 * Enhance the Navigation Bar

-* Configure Search

 *Note: This workshop assumes you are using Oracle APEX 23.2.*